Courses at A2 level (from 20% to 49% in the placement test)

 Credit points: 2 ECTS

-Prerequisites: 80% to 89% in the placement test, or successful participation in another course at C1 level at the SpZ, or a UNIcert® II certificate.
+Prerequisites: 80% to 89% in the placement test, or successful participation in another C1-level course at the SpZ, or a UNIcert® II certificate.

 Course materials: ILIAS is used.

 Content: This course is designed for advanced-level students aiming to enhance their overall language skills.
-It emphasizes speaking fluency, expanding vocabulary, reviewing grammar, and practicing writing.
-In line with modern language teaching approaches, active participation is encouraged rather than passive learning.
-This is not a lecture!
-ILIAS is used for interactive activities like forums, while in-class sessions prioritize speaking.
+It emphasises speaking fluency, expanding vocabulary, reviewing grammar, and practicing writing.
+In line with modern language teaching approaches, active participation is encouraged; this is not a lecture!
+ILIAS is used for interactive activities like forums, while in-class sessions prioritise speaking.
 Grammar, vocabulary, and writing exercises are completed outside of class to further reinforce learning.

-Method of assessment: ECTS points are gained by completing a range of tasks, including forums, wiki writing, ILIAS language tests and a short talk.
+Type of assessment: ECTS points are gained by completing a range of tasks, including forum posts, wiki texts, ILIAS language tests, and a short talk.
 Regular participation is therefore important, as the ECTS points are determined by continuous assessment and active involvement in the course.

 English for Engineers C1